 And if that’s the main thing you’re interested in, there is no good reason for you to be paying more than you want.

-Purchasing a VPN-subscription can be tricky because you really do not want to be cheap regarding your online privacy.
+Purchasing a subscription can be tricky because you really do not want to be cheap regarding your online privacy.